USDA-ARS-GBRU/MicroMPN_data-files/README.md

   - This folder contains the MPN and CFU count data from soil experiments conducted with synthetic communities.
 A total of six communities (C1 – C6), each composed of 10 strains, were evaluated for their biocontrol activity against R. solanacearum in soil microcosms.

-   - 2.1. *Subfolder*: micrompn
+   - 3.1. *Subfolder*: micrompn

       - This folder contains the input and output files used with MicroMPN (https://github.com/USDA-ARS-GBRU/micrompn.git).
 The output of MicroMPN includes MPN, MPN adjusted, Jarvis 95%       CI, and a rarity index.
 Analysis of data was performed in R and both MPN and MPN adjusted values were analyzed.
 However, the scientific paper only discusses and displays results       for MPN values.
 Regardless, the conclusions of the paper remained the same.

       - micrompn_input - "Copy_C1_C2_C3_T48.csv" and "Copy_C4_C5_C6_T48.csv"

-      - micrompn_output - ""
+      - micrompn_output - "OUTFILE_trim_Copy_C1_C2_C3.csv" and "OUTFILE_trim_Copy_C1_C2_C3.csv"

-   - 2.2. *Subfolder*: R_analysis
+   - 3.2. *Subfolder*: R_analysis

       - This folder contains two files, an R script and an input file.
 The R script computes a Pearson correlation, a linear regression, a Bland Altman analysis, and Fisher's F-test          using CFU and MPN data.
+The input file contains both MPN and MPN adjusted data.
+Users can subset the columns to run the analysis with either of the MPN values.

       - R_script - "backup_dataMPN_micrompn_trim_norarity_community_R.txt"

       - R_input_file - "data_micrompn_trim_norarity_community_R.csv"

-  - 2.3. *Subfolder*: Excel_spreadsheet
+  - 3.3. *Subfolder*: Excel_spreadsheet

      - This folder contains a single file with all of the plots for soil-only microcosms.
+Both MPN and MPN adjusted data were analyzed in R and were plotted in Excel.

+**4. Folder: multiple_comparisons

+ - To assess if a community’s suppressive activity was independent of the method (MPN-RFU microplate assay vs spotting on agar) being used, we compared the mean of every community to the mean of the control (rfp-Rs5).

+   - 4.1. *Subfolder*: R_analysis

+      - This folder contains two files, an R script and an R input file.
+Differences between group means for the MPN-RFU microplate assay were compared by a one-way ANOVA, followed by the post-hoc test for multiple comparisons Tukey’s Honest Significant Differences.
+However, for spotting on agar, since the assumption of normality was violated, we ran the non-parametric test Kruskal-Wallis, followed by the Dunn’s test for multiple comparisons.
+The input file contains both MPN and MPN adjusted data.
+Users can subset the columns to run the analysis with either of the MPN values.

+      - R_script - "backup_oneway_dataMPN_micrompn_trim_norarity_community_R.txt"

+      - R_input_file - "data_micrompn_trim_norarity_community_R.csv" (the same file used in section 3.2)

+    - 4.2. *Subfolder*: Excel_spreadsheet

-Both MPN and MPN adjusted data were analyzed in R.
+        - This folder contains a single file with all the plots corresponding to multiple comparison analysis.
+Both MPN and MPN adjusted data were analyzed in R and were plotted in Excel.